Lsanson1987/Slack-Point-Scraper/README.md

-This is just a little side project that crappily scrapes pledge points
+This is just a little side project that crappily scrapes points